decko-commons/decko-ubos/README.md

 # Start / Stop container

 Best practice is to stop and start the container (not remove it) unless you have to rebuild or alter the docker run command.

 ```
 docker start [dockerid]
 docker exec -it [dockerid] bash
+docker stop [dockerid]
 ```

 # Update to latest Decko version